 Do I need a Residential Burn Permit?

-If you plan to burn vegetative debris on your property between the months of May 1 and November 30, you will need to obtain a burn permit.
+If you plan to burn vegetative debris on your property, you will need to obtain a burn permit.
 El Dorado Hills residents can obtain a burn permit from any one of our four fire station.
-For piles 4 feet x 4 feet or less, you need a State burn permit from May 1st through the end of Fire Season, which you can obtain from your local fire station.
+For piles 4 feet x 4 feet or less, you need a State burn permit which you can obtain from your local fire station.
 The process is very simple and will only take about 5 minutes.
 Burn permits are good for three years.

 If you are burning material in a pile GREATER in size than 4 feet x 4 feet, you MUST obtain a Burn Permit from El Dorado County Air Quality Management District (AQMD):